LukasFolwarczny/aoc-solutions/README.md

 _Day 16:_ The solution of part 2 runs for a little over a minute on my actual input on my laptop.
 I don't have a much faster solution.

+_Day 17:_ Tetris simulation.
+My solution of part 2 is a bit heuristic.